24 January 2023

 There are 2 methods to land your foot after kicking:

-How To Training Martial Art: Fighting Sport
+How To Training Fighting Sport

 1. Warming Up